Thomas L. L. Brent: Diplomatic career

 Brent was appointed as a clerk for the U.S. state department by Secretary of State Robert Smith in 1811.
 On October 15, 1814, Brent was commissioned by President James Madison as secretary for the U.S. legation to Spain.
 He resigned as clerk in November.

 Brent arrived in Madrid in May 1815, and had his official status recognized by the Spanish government on August 28.
 Brent was in charge of the legation until George W. Erving presented his credentials to the government in August 1816.
 After Erving left his post in April 1819, Brent took charge as interim chargé d'affairs until May 18, 1819, when John Forsyth presented his credentials.

 In May 1822, President James Monroe commissioned Brent as secretary of the U.S. legation in Portugal.
-In June 1823, he was appointed by President Monroe as U.S. consul in Cadiz.
+In June 1823, he was appointed by President Monroe as U.S. consul in Cádiz.
 He left Spain August.
 He served as interim chargé d'affairs of the legation to Portugal starting in June 1824.
 On March 9, 1825, Brent was appointed as full chargé d'affairs by President John Quincy Adams.
 He presented his credentials on June 24, 1825.
 He was re-accredited on January 18, 1830, after a change of government.
 He served in this post until late November 1834.